 Where do unregistered homeless migrants come from?Most foreign homeless come from other European countries (75%) and nearly 25% come from countries outside Europe, especially West African countries.
-The most significant nationality is Romanian.
+The most represented nationality is Romanian.

 What does the word ’unregistered’ refer to?
-Illegal people?
+Illegal migrants?

-Homeless migrants do not have registration in Denmark (CPR or refugee number) but they are entitled to be here for a limited time.
+Homeless migrants from non-EU countries are often not registered in Denmark (CPR or refugee number) but they are entitled to be here for a limited time.
 EU citizens can freely travel to another EU country – to reside, work or study – within a certain time frame.
 EU citizens do not have to have a residence permit of any sort.
-Most non-EU citizens have a residency document from another EU country and with this can travel freely as a tourist for 3 months.
-Non-EU citizens MUST have a work permit from the Danish authorities in order to work.
+Most non-EU citizens have a residency document from another EU country, often in Southern Europe, and with this are allowed to travel freely as a tourist for 3 months.
+The word “illegal” are therefore often misleading, because they often do have a residence permit in an EU country.
+Non-EU citizens must, however, have a work permit from the Danish authorities in order to work in Denmark.

 Why do we see unregistered homeless migrants in Denmark?

-Homeless, destitute migrants have left their home country and hope for better opportunities in Denmark and many other EU countries.
-Extreme poverty and lack of jobs push many unskilled workers to more prosperous countries like Denmark.
-Homeless migrants hope to earn money to support their families at home.
+Homeless, destitute migrants have left their home countries with the hope of finding better opportunities, not only in Denmark but many other EU countries.
+Extreme poverty and lack of job opportunities push many unskilled workers to more prosperous countries like Denmark.
+Homeless migrants often hope to find work to earn money so they can support their families at home.
 Most want to return to their home countries and have no wish to reside in Denmark.

 Do unregistered homeless migrants reside legally in Denmark?

-Yes, for a certain time period EU and non-EU citizens may reside in DK.
-They must support themselves and may not be ‘a burden to society’.
-Homeless migrants’s stay depends on each individual’s passport.
+Yes, for a certain time period, EU and non-EU citizens have the right to reside in DK.
+They must support themselves and cannot not be “a burden to society”.
+The lenght of homeless migrants’ stay depends on and varies from each individual’s home country and passport.

 Can unregistered homeless migrants get help from the public system in Denmark?

 Public help is very limited for unregistered migrants.
 Emergency health care is a human right.
-EU citizens can register as job-seekers through the public job centres.
+EU citizens can register as jobseekers through the public job centres.
 Homeless migrants must have worked a certain number of hours in DK in order to receive e.g. welfare.
 Social services like shelters are for certain target groups.
-Most homeless migrants are turned away from the publicly funded night shelters since they are not significantly in need.
+Most homeless migrants are turned away from the publicly funded night shelters because they are deemed not “significantly” in need.

 Can homeless migrants work in Denmark?

 EU citizens can freely work in Denmark and do not need a work permit.
-Are they offered a contract they can start work immediately!
-Non-EU citizens MUST have a work permit in order to work.
+If offered a contract they can start work immediately!
+Non-EU citizens must have a Danish work permit in order to work Denmark.

 Can homeless migrants sell Hus Forbi or other homeless newspapers in Denmark?

 Yes, if they speak some Danish Hus Forbi is a possible income.
 Hus Forbi has some requirements in order to register as salesman.
-Many homeless migrants sell the homeless magazine ‘Strada’ and ‘Illegal’.
+Many homeless migrants sell the homeless magazines ‘Strada’ and ‘Illegal’.

 Why don’t homeless migrants just travel back home?

-Many wish to return and live with their family and friends in their home country.
-Lack of work, lack of opportunities and bad economy make people leave their home.
-If conditions change for the better most would return as soon as possible.
+Many do wish to return and live with their family and friends in their home country.
+Lack of work, lack of opportunities and bad economies make people leave their home and also make them stay in the EU.
+If conditions in their home countries change for the better, most return as soon as possible.

 Why are there many African men at the public library?